AML in India: Top 10 Predictions for 2024

 With India’s rapidly growing economy and rising digital adoption, AML challenges are evolving.
 New technologies, regulatory shifts, and evolving threats demand forward-thinking approaches.
 In the dynamic realm of financial regulations, AML in India is a critical safeguard.

-Anti-Money Laundering in India
+AML in India

 The global scale of money laundering is staggering, estimated to range from 2% to 5% of the world’s Gross Domestic Product (GDP), equivalent to US$800 billion to US$2 trillion annually – and this is a conservative estimate.
 Money laundering is intricately linked with a spectrum of criminal activities such as: